primalthirst/career-wheel-highcharts/src/readme.txt

 - Place in /libraries/career-wheel

 career-wheel-data-highcharts.js
-- Contains all the data for degrees, careers, etc.
+- Contains the data for all the options that show on the wheel
-- Modify to change what shows up in the career wheel
 - Place in /libraries/career-wheel

+career-info-highcharts.json
+- Contains all the degree information that gets loaded once a career is selected
+- Place in /libraries/career-wheel

+/images
+- place all images in this directory in /files/career-wheel/icons/

+readme.txt
+- instructions on all the files